This event was by invitation only

 In light of the remarkable rise of institutional investors’ share of public equity, policymakers in the UK and abroad, especially after the Global Financial Crisis, implored institutional investors to engage with companies to promote long-term performance and social responsibility.
 These policy views found expression in the enactment of the UK Stewardship Code in 2010, which was quickly exported to 18 countries around the world and advocated at the EU and international level.

-The Global Shareholder Stewardship Conference at King’s College London on 23–24 September 2019 will be the first event to bring together national, regional, and international standard setters to share experiences, enhance dialogue, disseminate good practice, guide scholarship, and shape future stewardship policy through evidence-based recommendations.
-The contributors will examine national, supranational, and international stewardship principles, institutions’ investment practices, the impact of (soft/hard) regulation on current and evolving stewardship practices and the interaction of private and public actors in generating public policy.
-They will, therefore, contribute to current corporate governance debates and policymaking at national, supranational and international levels and will inform a wide range of academic and non-academic beneficiaries, including institutional investors, companies, and other stakeholders.
+The Global Shareholder Stewardship Conference at King’s College London on 23–24 September 2019 was the first event to bring together national, regional, and international standard setters to share experiences, enhance dialogue, disseminate good practice, guide scholarship, and shape future stewardship policy through evidence-based recommendations.
+The contributors examined national, supranational, and international stewardship principles, institutions’ investment practices, the impact of (soft/hard) regulation on current and evolving stewardship practices and the interaction of private and public actors in generating public policy.
+They have, therefore, contributed to current corporate governance debates and policymaking at national, supranational and international levels and have informed a wide range of academic and non-academic beneficiaries, including institutional investors, companies, and other stakeholders.